Oxford Test of English

+The Oxford Test of English (OTE) refers to a suite of tests comprising Oxford Test of English, Oxford Test of English for Schools, and Oxford Test of English Advanced, certifying across CEFR levels A2, B1, B2, and C1.

+Oxford Test of English

-The Oxford Test of English (OTE) is an on demand computer-adaptive test of English proficiency for non-native speakers of English, reporting at A2, B1, and B2 levels of the Common European Framework of Reference (CEFR).
-The test was developed by Oxford University Press (OUP) to provide learners of English with a quick, reliable way to prove their level of English proficiency for university entrance, employment and travel.
+The Oxford Test of English exam is an on-demand computer-adaptive test of English proficiency for non-native speakers of English, reporting at A2, B1, and B2 levels of the Common European Framework of Reference (CEFR).
+The test was developed by Oxford University Press (OUP) to provide learners of English with a quick, reliable way to prove their level of English proficiency for university entrance, employment, and travel.
 The test is certified by the University of Oxford and is available worldwide.

 History

 The Oxford Test of English was developed over a number of years and launched in Spain in 2017, where it has gained wide recognition, including the Association of Language Centres in Higher Education (ACLES).
 The test was launched globally in April 2019 at the 53rd IATEFL conference at the Tate Liverpool.
 The test was shortlisted for 'best in summative assessment' in the 2020 e-Assessment Awards.
 In 2021, the test was independently evaluated by ECCTIS who reported the test as "A sound assessment of general English language proficiency".